Act Governing Food Safety and Sanitation

 1. The term “foods” shall mean goods provided to people for eating, drinking, or chewing, and the raw materials of such goods.

 3. The term "food additives" shall mean a single substance or combination of substances that are added to or brought into contact with foods for the purpose of coloring, seasoning, preserving, bleaching, emulsifying, flavoring, stabilizing quality, enhancing fermentation, increasing viscosity, enriching nutritional value, preventing oxidation or other necessary purpose.
-Contents of the food additive combinations shall be limited to food additives approved by the central competent authority.
-The single food additive shall be granted an approval number by the central competent authority.
+Components of the food additive combinations shall be limited to food additives approved by the central competent authority.
+The single food additive shall have an approval number granted by the central competent authority.

 4. The term "food utensils" shall mean instruments, tools, or containers that come into direct contact with foods or food additives.